skyflying/Google-Data-Analytics-Professional-Certificate/README.md

    ### - Process Data from Dirty to Clean
    ### - Analyze Data to Answer Questions

    Update 2021/8/18

-   All of the courses would be completed on Sep.
+   I hope all of the courses would be completed on Sep.
 2021